Ribeira Sacra: Eternal Wines of the Sacred Riverbank

 The 19th century began shaping situations in the Ribeira Sacra that continue to this day.
 The vine diseases that devastated Europe would find their way into the Sil and Miño, and the arrival of the railroad was about to completely change Galicia’s winemaking economy.

-When vines had to be replanted after phylloxera, the laborers were told to replace their old vines of mouratón and brancellao with new varieties like mencía and garnacha tintorera that came from nurseries further east in Valdeorras and Castilla-León, promising resistance to mildew and higher yields.
-For nearly a century, mencía and garnacha tintorera would form the backbone of wines made in small quantities for self consumption.
+When vines had to be replanted after phylloxera, most growers replaced old vines of mouratón and brancellao with new varieties like mencía and garnacha tintorera.
+These grapes came from nurseries further east in Valdeorras and Castilla-León and promised resistance to mildew and higher yields.
+For nearly a century, these two grapes would form the backbone of wines made in the Ribeira Sacra, and continue to shape the regions’ wines today.

-The arrival of the railroad in the late 1800s also hastened the decline of the Ribeira Sacra as a winemaking powerhouse.
-Growers whose backbreaking labor on small, steeply-sloped plots had to compete with wine that came in from flat, fertile Castilla.
-At the time, no one in their right mind would pay more money for the wine coming out of the Sil canyon.
-Faced with these hard realities, huge numbers of people left the countryside and abandoned their land.
+The arrival of the railroad in the late 1800s hastened the decline of whatever commercially viable winemaking left over from the medieval period.
+Growers who spent their days in backbreaking labor on small, steeply-sloped plots couldn’t compete with wine that came in from flat, fertile Castilla.
+At the time, no one in their right mind would pay more money for the wine coming out of the Sil or Miño canyons.
+Faced with these hard realities, huge numbers of people left the countryside and abandoned their vines.

 History, Washed Away